Part 9: How To Answer Comprehension Questions

 1. Question 1 wants us to finish a statement that infers the overall meaning of the poem

-2. Question 2 is asking us to identify a specific technique in the poem – metaphor – and relate this to “the importance of dreams”
+2. Question 2 asks us to identify a specific technique in the poem – a metaphor – and relate this to “the importance of dreams”.

 Step 3: Read the text

-Read the poem through once to get a sense of what it is about.
+Read the poem once to get a sense of what it is about.

-We can see that the narrator (known as the persona) is telling the reader that we need to have dreams and we need to have them as aims or our life will lose meaning.
+We can see that the narrator (known as the persona) is telling the reader that we need to have dreams or our lives will lose meaning.

 beginners-guide-year-7-8-english-how-to-answer-comprehension-questions-bird-with-bust-wings